(PROJECT) ClockUI - Raspberry Pi Smart Clock built with PySide6

 Introduction

-While scrolling through Amazon I stumbled upon a rather interesting piece of tech: a 5” round LCD display.
+While scrolling through Amazon I stumbled upon a rather interesting piece of tech: a 4” round LCD display.
 While circular displays are quite common on smart watches, I’ve never seen one larger than an inch or two and decided to pick it up.
-A 5” round display provides a unique platform for a variety of projects, and I wanted to take advantage of the form factor by creating a Raspberry Pi based smart clock.
-At the heart of this smart clock lies ClockUI, a PyQt5 based application that features a collection of customizable clock faces.
+A round LCD provides a unique platform for a wide range of interesting projects, and I decided to create the obvious: a Raspberry Pi based smart clock!
+I put together a small app called ClockUI based on PySide6 that provides a collection of clock faces with the time, date, and live temperature data.
+The app also has a basic settings page and allows the users to select different color themes.
 Check it out on GitHub here!

 Background

-I did some research on various UI frameworks I could utilize to make ClockUI a reality, but ultimately settled on PyQt5.
-While I had no prior experience with the Qt Quick framework, PyQt5’s reliance on Python to handle the application logic made it easy to get started and I found QML to be very intuitive for handing the UI side of things.
-This guide was a great starting point!.
+I did some research on various UI frameworks I could use to make ClockUI a reality, and ultimately settled on PySide6.
+While I had no prior experience with Qt Quick, PySide6 provides Python bindings for the underlying Qt framework, making it easy to get started and I found QML to be very intuitive for handing the UI side of things.
+This guide was a great starting point..

-Another plus with PyQt5 is that it can easily run on Linux without a windowing system thanks to the ‘eglfs’ plugin.
-This platform plugin allows ClockUI to be launched from the CLI and run in full screen mode without the overhead of a full Linux desktop.
+Another plus with PySide6 is that it can easily run on Linux without a desktop environment with the use of the ‘eglfs’ plugin.
+This platform plugin allows ClockUI to launch directly from the CLI and run in full screen mode without the overhead of a full Linux desktop.
 My goal with this project was to provide a seamless user experience where the Raspberry Pi boots straight into ClockUI (much like how an off-the-shelf embedded device would work).

 Tour of the UI